Biwa hōshi: Religious significance

-Gender
+Women

 Despite the depiction of Benzaiten, the patron deity of music revered by biwa hōshi and mōsō, as a female entity and the existence of highly celebrated female biwa players in 20th century, with the "exception of avocational performance by women in the court music tradition", professional biwa players were men until the shamisen's use in the 16th century.
 Along with blindness, maleness was a necessary condition for admission to the mōsō and Tōdō.
 However, it was common in Tang China for women to play the pipa, as it was also common for courtly women from the Heian through Muromachi periods to learn biwa in childhood.
 There are also a few rare references to both sighted and blind female entertainers who may have played biwa, though in the Edo period, some female enthusiasts learned from heike-biwa professionals as a recreational activity.

 Itinerant women performers did still exist in medieval Japan, though they are most frequently shown playing the tsuzumi drum.
 In the Edo period, singers called goze often accompanied themselves on the shamisen or koto, the latter of which was played by "affluent blind women who taught it to the wives of samurai and merchants".
 The former along with its wooden imitation, gottan were played for performance to procure alms, house to house; this was called 門付 kadozuke.
 In Kyushu, goze were not uncommon with such performers mentioned in the Tōdō's late-18th-century accounts.
 Although not bona fide members of the guild, goze held annual festivals, and this profession continued to be viable into the mid-1900s.